fumeapp/nitro/README.md

-# Nuxt 3 Minimal Starter
+#rn dev Nuxt 3 Minimal Starter

 We recommend to look at the [documentation](https://v3.nuxtjs.org).